muxyz/website/proposal.md

 in a simple and straight forward manner.
 </p>
 <p>
-Community starts with people, hence our focus on Chat to start.
+Community begins with it's people, hence our focus on Chat to start.
 By creating a safe and engaging place for communities we can build the foundations for an open and collaborative platform in the future.
 </p>